Craig90Dev/fazz-tracks/README.md

 4. To add a page for visitors to be able to upload their own images and videos from their experiences at Fazz-Tracks and display them on the Gallery page.

 5. To implement the ability to view images in the Gallery as a larger image and cycle through them.

+## Accessibility

+### Alt Text

+Alt text has been included for all images across the site, including all images in the ReadME.md.

+### Aria Labels

+Aria labels have been used for all links across the site.

+### Fonts

+The fonts have been chosen for easy readability and the headers contain extra letter spacing to make them easier to read.

+### Colours

+The colours throught the site have been chosen in order for the site to be light and colourful and easy to distinguish certain sections of the website without being too harsh on the eyes.